sillybytes/sillybytes/posts/legacy/2015/12/migrating-gnulinux-installation-to-ssd.md

 # Partitioning

-You can connect the SSD to another SATA port if you're using a desktop, but I used a SATA-USB converter.
+You can connect the SSD to another SATA port if you're using a desktop, but can also use a SATA-USB converter.

 Using *cfdisk* the resulting partitioning is: